Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --mountain_plot, -m   If you want to generate mountain plots of sRNA candidates, please turn it on.
 Default is False.
       --database_format, -fd
+                            It is for formating database.
 If you already format your database, you don't need to turn it on.
 Default is False
       --sRNA_database_path SRNA_DATABASE_PATH, -sd SRNA_DATABASE_PATH
                             If you want to import blast results of sRNA, please assign the path of sRNA database.